-In separate reports published Wednesday, BMO Capital Markets analysts offered investors a pair trade in the Energy sector by upgrading shares of Lundin Petroleum AB (OTC: LNDNF) to Outperform while downgrading shares of Bonanza Creek Energy Inc (NYSE: BCEI) to Market Perform.
+In separate reports published Wednesday, BMO Capital Markets analysts offered investors a pair trade in the Energy sector by upgrading shares of Lundin Petroleum AB LNDNF to Outperform while downgrading shares of Bonanza Creek Energy Inc BCEI to Market Perform.

 Lundin Petroleum: ‘Sector-Leading' Growth Through 2020